LaxarJS/shop-demo/docs/tutorials/02_hello_world.md

 ?
 Create project infrastructure (README.md, package.json)?
 No
 ```

-First, you will learn to create a widget _without_ using a View-Framework such as _Vue.js_, just based on plain web technologies.
+First, you will learn to create a widget _without_ using a templating framework such as _Vue.js_, instead just relying on plain old web technologies.
 For this reason, make sure to pick `"plain"` when asked for an _integration technology._

 The headline-widget, placed under `application/widgets/headline-widget`, now consists of the following files:

 * A _descriptor_ (named `widget.json`) containing the widget configuration options.

-* The _widget controller_ (`headline-widget.js`) contains the widget logic and associated helper functions.
+* The _widget controller_ (`headline-widget.js`) contains the widget logic.

 * The _HTML template_ (`default.theme/headline-widget.html`) defines the DOM-structure of the widget.
-  Multiple _themes_ may be added for a widget, resulting in multiple directories (not part of this tutorial) but there is always a _default.theme._
+  Multiple _theme folders_ may be defined for a widget, resulting in multiple directories (not part of this tutorial) but there is always a _default.theme_.

-* The _widget styles_ (`default.theme/css/headline-widget.css`) for styling the widget using _CSS._
+* The _widget styles_ (`default.theme/css/headline-widget.css`) for defining the widget appearance using _CSS Stylesheets._ Also theme-dependent.
+Using [SCSS](http://sass-lang.com/) or [LESS](http://lesscss.org/) instead is also possible and explained in the next step.

 Note that the files that make up the *actual implementation* are named after the widget, in our case the _headline-widget._
 Finally, there is a _spec test_ (`spec/headline-widget.spec.js`) for testing the functionality of the widget, for example using [Jasmine](https://jasmine.github.io/).